informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
 - `comment`: The tooltip to be used in place of the default heuristics for the column.
 Set this to `false` if you don't want any tooltip.
+- `comment_render_markdown`: A boolean value that dictates whether the comment should be treated as markdown or not.
+If not defined, its value will be inherited from the underlying column or table (which could be inherited from the schema or the catalog.
+If it's not defined on any of the models, the default behavior is to treat comments as markdown).
 - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
   - Currently `comment_display` is only supported for related tables in detailed context.
 - `hide_column_header`: Hide the column header (and still show the value).
 This is only supported in `detailed` context of `visible-columns` annotation.